 Flavia speaks Portuguese, English, French and Italian and is based in Italy.

-Jaqueline Terrel, Program Officer, Tax and Extractive Industries
+Jaqueline Terrel, Policy Analyst, Tax and Extractive Industries

 Jaqueline is an expert in tax law and the extractive industries supporting the IGF’s program to address tax base erosion and profit shifting (BEPS) in mining.

 She also supports the EITI International Secretariat in their work on Validations and technical issues with focus on the Latin America and the Caribbean region.

 Prior to joining the EITI, Jaqueline worked in the private sector.
 She was associate at a tax law leading firm in Peru.
 She also worked in the Business Tax Advisory Team in Ernst & Young Peru.